SCImago Journal Rank

 The SCImago Journal Rank (SJR) indicator is a measure of the prestige of scholarly journals that accounts for both the number of citations received by a journal and the prestige of the journals where the citations come from.

 Etymology

-SCImago is not an acronym, although the capitalization of first three letters do stand for SCientific Influence.
-The suffix "mago" appears to be randomly chosen.
+The SCImago group associates its name with Latin phrase imago scientiae, which translates to "visualization of science".

 Rationale

 Citations are an indicator of popularity of scientific works and can be perceived as endorsement; prestige can be understood as a combination of the number of endorsements and the prestige of the works publishing them.
 Adopting this view, the SJR indicator assigns different values to citations depending on the perceived prestige of the journals where they come from.

 However, studies of methodological quality and reliability have found that "reliability of published research works in several fields may be decreasing with increasing journal rank", contrary to widespread expectations.

-The calculation of the SJR indicator is similar to the Eigenfactor score, with the former being based on the Scopus database and the latter on the Web of Science database, and there are other differences.
+The calculation of the SJR indicator is similar to the Eigenfactor score, with the former being based on the Scopus database and the latter on the Web of Science database, among other differences.

+The SJR methodology was revised in 2012, creating SJR2, which is "designed to weight the citations according to the prestige of the citing journal, also taking into account the thematic closeness of the citing and the cited journals."